 Lastly, including a bridge intrigues your audience and keeps the song from becoming too repetitive or stale.

-To understand the role of the bridge clearly, picture the functions of an actual bridge.
+Firstly, to understand the role of the bridge clearly, picture the functions of an actual bridge.
 It works to connect two parts of land that are separate, either due to a valley or body of water in between.
 Since the bridge is a new terrain, it creates an amazing view of the horizon, as well as a moment to pause as you admire the scene.

 The song bridge also functions the same way.
 Even though the bridge may vary sometimes, the purpose all bridges serve is the same.
 So, let’s have a look at some of the roles of a bridge in a song.